11/5/08

 Preheat oven to 425°.

-In a stand mixer, mix all of the ingredients but the hot dogs together.
+In a stand mixer, mix all of the ingredients minus the hot dogs together.

-Once the mix is smooth, pour into a very greased 9x13 inch baking dish.
+Once the mix is smooth, pour into a well-greased 9x13 inch baking dish.

 Let cool slightly, then with a sharp knife cut around each hot dog insuring each dog is surrounded by corn bread.